BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I checked if each group is big enough to provide attendible data.
 It is clear that some groups are too small to be sure that conclusions are correct.

 **Thoughts:** This thought to check for any bias got into my mind last night, and actually it was very important to check for data biases.
 Now I need to align the project with DataQuest style guide.

+### Day 40: April 15, 2020

+**Today's Progress**: Today I finalized my project.
+Tomorrow I am going to read a [DataQuest style guide](https://www.dataquest.io/blog/data-science-project-style-guide/) to check if I may improve anything.

+**Thoughts:** I am on the verge to publish my project!
+I'd like to have any feedback that may improve my skills (especially writing).